freon4dsl/Freon-documentation/docu-content/020_Tutorial/010_Intro/+page.md

 # Welcome to the Freon tutorial!

 This step-by-step guide will teach you everything you need to know to easily build your own domain specific language (DSL).
-You will learn how to create the set of tools, editor, validator, interpreter, etc, which will enable your end-users to use your DSL efficiently.
+You will learn how to create the set of tools, editor, validator, interpreter, etc., which will enable your end-users to use your DSL efficiently.

 You can also consult the API docs, or — if you’re impatient to start hacking on your machine locally — create a project with todo.